You started a blog, and one thing’s for sure –

 - Emotional and empathetic titles

 Okay, let’s dive deeper into the type of blog niche your blog will be.
-How do you figure out what to blog about if you have a lifestyle blog or a niche blog?
+How do you figure out what to write about if you have a lifestyle blog or a niche blog?

 Finding What to Blog About With a Lifestyle Blog